-The purpose of this page and to a larger extent this web site is to promote a youth centered approach to the organization and instruction of youth sports.
-At DYS, special emphasis is placed on the promotion of the game of soccer as a confidence builder, and a family oriented activity that provides for familial bonding, team work, and friendships.
+The purpose of Dorchester Youth Soccer is to promote and enhance the game of soccer for the youth of Dorchester and surrounding Boston communities.
+At DYS, special emphasis is placed on the promotion of the game as a confidence builder, and as a family-oriented activity that provides bonding, teamwork and friendships.

-- As parents, adhering to the following guidelines would go a long way in making you and your child's soccer experience a pleasant and enjoyable one.
+As parents, adhering to the following guidelines will go a long way in making your child's soccer experience an enjoyable one.

 - Always encourage your child, win or lose.

-- Do not set unrealistic goals for you and your child.
-You should be realistic of their physical ability.
+- Don't set unrealistic goals for your child.
+Be aware of their age and ability.